ChloeCircenis/TestingCodeApproaches/README.md

     - Provide a new name and select the desired Project.
     - Navigate back to Quality Profiles and select the ellipses for your new Quality Profile.
     - Click Activate More Rules and select your desired ruleset - this research activated all.

-# About
-This research project is authored by the contributors of this repository.
-It aims to help developers understand the strengths and tradeoffs of unit testing, BDD, and static testing in Java projects.